 The last two years have been hard on me; I got engaged, and I couldn’t (well maybe didn’t) want to monogram anything.
 I’ve heard it’s bad luck to wear or use your married monogram before your wedding, and it kind of looks silly too.
 Jeremy and I got married in May, and of course, I wanted to monogram everything once we were actually hitched.
 What is it with southern women and our love of monograms?
 I actually designed a monogram for the t-shirts that the PTA sells as a fundraiser for the school, and those shirts sold out during our Open House.
 I had admired some monogrammed bedding, but nearly everything I found was $350+ in a King size.
 While we were at Haven Conference, I helped with a Cricut class.
 One of the projects that they made in the class was a monogrammed shadow box, and that was my inspiration for this Monogram Pillow Sham.
 I originally thought I would use layered HTV vinyl, but I challenged myself to create an iron-on fabric appliqué and hand stitch around the edge.
+We both have the best pillows for side sleepers so why not treat my pillows with the best pillowcases too?
 I’m so pleased with how my monogram pillow sham turned out, and it wasn’t nearly as difficult as I imagined.
 I hope you enjoy my Monogram Pillow Sham Tutorial, and you’ll check back to see the rest of my bedding ensemble project.

 Wanna see a wedding photo?
 Or two?

 The past three months have passed pretty quickly, I guess because we were unusually busy.
 Gabe has already started a new school year and Jeremy is about to start teaching fall classes.
 I enjoy that they’re both home with me during the summer, but I appreciate the extra time I have now to work on projects.

 Supply List for the Monogram Pillow Sham Tutorial: